 You’ll learn about metaprogramming and tidy evaluation in the following five chapters:

-In Big picture, Chapter 17, you’ll get a sense of the whole metaprogramming story, briefly learning about all major components and how they fit together to form a cohesive whole.
+Chapter 17 gives a high level description of the whole metaprogramming story, briefly learning about all major components and how they fit together to form a cohesive whole.

-In Expressions, Chapter 18, you’ll learn that all R code can be described as a tree.
+Chapter 18 shows that that all R code can be described as a tree.
 You’ll learn how to visualise these trees, how the rules of R’s grammar convert linear sequences of characters into these trees, and how to use recursive functions to work with code trees.

-In Quasiquotation, Chapter 19, you’ll learn to use tools from rlang to capture (quote) unevaluated function arguments.
+Chapter 19 presents tools from rlang that you can use to capture (quote) unevaluated function arguments.
 You’ll also learn about quasiquotation, which provides a set of techniques to unquote input to make it possible to easily generate new trees from code fragments.

-In Evaluation, Chapter 20, you’ll learn how to evaluate captured code.
+Chapter 20 moves on to evaluating captured code.
 Here you’ll learn about an important data structure, the quosure, which ensures correct evaluation by capturing both the code to evaluate, and the environment in which to evaluate it.
 This chapter will show you how to put all the pieces together to understand how NSE works in base R, and how to write functions that work like

-Finally, in Translating R code, Chapter 21, you’ll see how to combine first-class environments, lexical scoping, and metaprogramming to translate R code into other languages, namely HTML and LaTeX.
+Chapter 21 finishes up by combining first-class environments, lexical scoping, and metaprogramming to translate R code into other languages, namely HTML and LaTeX.